MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/custom-api.md

 |**Unique Name** <br />`UniqueName`|String|Unique name for the custom API request parameter.
 This will be the name of the parameter when you call the Custom API.<br/>**Cannot be changed after it is saved.**|

 > [!NOTE]
 > Some values are not valid for update.
 They cannot be changed after the Custom API Request Parameter is saved.
-If you need to change one of these values, you must delete the Custom API Request Parameters and re-create it with the changes you want to make.
+If you need to change one of these values, you must delete the Custom API Request Parameter and re-create it with the changes you want to make.

 ### CustomAPIResponseProperty entity attributes

 The object returned for your Custom API message will include any response properties you define.
 It is not required for a Custom API to return any value, but if the custom API is defined as a function it is expected.

+If there is only a single **Entity** or **EntityCollection** response property defined, the response will be of that type.
+If there are multiple parameters, or one or more parameter of a simple type, the API will return a complex type where each response property will be a property of that complex type.
+For example, if your Custom API Unique name is `sample_CustomAPIExample`, it will return a complex type named `sample_CustomAPIExampleResponse` with properties for each response property you define.

 This table includes attributes of the Custom API Response Property entity that you can set.